rpavlik/PrettyRegistryXml/README.md

 # Pretty Registry (for OpenXR and other Khronos standards)

 <!--
-Copyright 2021-2022, Collabora, Ltd
+Copyright 2021-2023, Collabora, Ltd

 SPDX-License-Identifier: CC-BY-4.0
 -->

 [![.NET](https://github.com/rpavlik/PrettyRegistryXml/actions/workflows/dotnet.yml/badge.svg)](https://github.com/rpavlik/PrettyRegistryXml/actions/workflows/dotnet.yml)[![Update docs](https://github.com/rpavlik/PrettyRegistryXml/actions/workflows/update-docs.yml/badge.svg)](https://github.com/rpavlik/PrettyRegistryXml/tree/main/docs)

-A tool to perform (supervised!) formatting of the OpenXR registry XML, and potentially other registry XML in the future.
+A tool to perform formatting of the OpenXR registry XML, and potentially other registry XML in the future.
 (Experimental Vulkan support is included.)

 It is split into `core`, which provides utilities and base classes, and `openxr` which includes the "policy"-related code parts for OpenXR, as well as the entry